-Mayfield Primary School, in the London Borough of Ealing, was operating as a 315 place 1.5-form entry school complete with a 26 place nursery.
-The existing buildings stood as a time-served ‘CLASP’ system which were in a poor state of repair, and inefficiently configured.
-Furthermore, the existing school buildings were located to the centre of the site which limited the capacity for external play and team sports.
+Operating as a 315 place 1.5-form entry school complete with a 26 place nursery, the existing buildings stood as a time-served ‘CLASP’ system which were in a poor state of repair, and inefficiently configured.
+The existing school buildings were located to the centre of the site which limited the capacity for external play and team sports.

-The strategic vision for the new facility, delivered through the Education Funding Agency’s (EFA) Priority School Building Programme (PSBP), was to increase the pupil intake to 420 as a 2-form entry with nursery places increasing to 30.
-The scheme requirements were to locate the new school on the site of the existing facility, with the existing pupils decanting into temporary facilities for the duration of the development.
+The strategic vision for the new facility, delivered through the Education Funding Agency’s (EFA) Priority School Building Programme (PSBP), was to increase the pupil intake to 420 as a 2-form entry with 30 nursery places.
+The scheme required the new school to stay on the site of the existing facility, with the existing pupils decanting into temporary facilities.

-The project consisted of the relocation of the reception classroom modular building, decant of the existing pupils into temporary accommodation, followed by construction of a new three-storey 2,214m2 building complete with drainage, new service connections and associated hard and soft landscaping.
-Final activities included the safe demolition of the existing building segregated from the live operational environment where staff and pupils were learning and teaching.
+The project consisted of the relocation of the reception classroom modular building, decant of the pupils into temporary accommodation, and the construction of a new three-storey 2,214m2 building complete with drainage, new service connections and hard and soft landscaping.
+Finally, the safe demolition of the existing building segregated from the live operational environment.

-A key project challenge was to deliver the scheme safely whilst the existing school facility operated from temporary decant accommodation.
-This was successfully achieved through meticulous planning and the creation of a logistics proposal which was developed collaboratively with the EFA and the School.
-The use of offsite manufacture-led construction processes limited the site activity to an absolute minimum to minimise disruption to the live education environment.
+Delivering the scheme safely, whilst the existing school facility operated, was achieved through a logistics proposal developed with the EFA and the School.
+Offsite construction processes limited the site activity too.